conda-forge/pyunfold-feedstock/README.md

 Summary: PyUnfold: A Python package for iterative unfolding

-PyUnfold is a Python package for implementing the D'Agostini iterative unfolding algorithm.
+PyUnfold is a Python package for implementing iterative unfolding.

 Current build status